 How can I work in Hong Kong?

 Can I seek legal advice if my prior role was made redundant?

 Is it easy to find a job in Hong Kong?

-Finding a job in Hong Kong can be particularly stressful due to the high cost of living.
-However, the city has numerous advantages for job hunting.
-The key advantage of finding a job in Hong Kong is that networking is relatively easy, and people are generally open-minded.
+When you are trying to find a job in Hong Kong, it can be particularly stressful due to the high cost of living.
+However, the city a few advantages for job hunting; networking is relatively easy and people are generally open-minded.

-Ask people you met about the pros and cons of their job, how they got their job, and if they have any advice as to what role you might be suitable for.
-The more people you speak with, the more insight you’ll gain and learn about the best role suited for you.
+Whenever you meet with people, ask them about the pros and cons of their job, how they got their job, and if they have any advice as to what role you might be suitable for.
+The more people you speak with, the more insight you’ll gain.

 Have we missed any tips on finding a job in Hong Kong?
 If we have, please share them in the comments below.